dhth/knowledge/tools/programming/jq/jq-use-environment-variables-in-filter.md

-Use Environment Variables in Filter
+jq Use Environment Variables in Filter
 ===

 Using jq arg